Employer's Duty to Make Assigned Payments - Act Part 3, Section 23

 The one-month limit ensures that the employee receives benefit for the amount deducted within a reasonable time, and provides a point at which an unremitted deduction can be deemed unpaid wages and collected.

 A company that had arranged dental coverage for its employees failed to pay the insurer the premiums, which were deducted from employees’ wages.
-Lois, an employee, has $500 in dental work done.
-Lois later finds out that because the employer had failed to remit the premiums, no dental coverage was in place.
-Lois is required to pay the $500 dental bill.
-The director can collect as outstanding wages, the amounts that were deducted and not remitted.
-The director has no authority to require the employer to reimburse Lois for the $500 dental bill.
+An employee has $500 in dental work done.
+They later find out that because the employer had failed to remit the premiums, no dental coverage was in place.
+They are required to pay the $500 dental bill.
+The director can collect as outstanding wages the amounts that were deducted and not remitted.
+The director has no authority to require the employer to reimburse the employee for the $500 dental bill.